 - Up to 6 elective credits can be taken from outside the Psych.
-Department - Students must take at least 3 elective credits from each Core Area (see below).
+Department.
+These courses must be approved by the student's adviser and the Graduate Coordinator. - Students must take at least 3 elective credits from each Core Area (see below). - Research Courses (e.g. PSYX 592, PSYX 689, and PSYX 692) do not count as elective courses.